potassco/clorm/docs/clorm/quickstart.rst

         for item,time in grpit:
             print("\t Item {} at time {}".format(item, time))

-Here the :py:meth:`Query.group_by()<clorm.Query.group_by>` modifies the query generator output to return pairs of objects; where the first element of the pair consists of the elements specified by the ``group_by`` clause and the second element is an iterator over the matching elements for that group (here ordered by delivery time).
+Here the :py:meth:`Query.group_by()<clorm.Query.group_by>` method modifies the query generator output to return pairs of objects; where the first element of the pair consists of the elements specified by the grouping and the second element is an iterator over the matching elements for that group (here further ordered by delivery time).
+This is loosely analagous to how an SQL ``GROUP BY`` clause works.
+Similarly the :py:meth:`Query.order_by()<clorm.Query.order_by>` function operates like an SQL ``ORDER BY`` clause.

 It is also worth noting that the :py:meth:`Query.select()<clorm.Query.select>` projection operator performs a similar function to an SQL ``SELECT`` clause to